 Join Smithsonian curators and a panel of special guests for a seminar that explores these questions and more.
 Brennan Buck (of FreelandBuck) and Rick Araluce will discuss their respective architectural installations—Parallax Gap and The Final Stop.
 Plus, a representative from Thomas Phifer and Partners (architects of the upcoming Glenstone expansion) will consider the role of the museum as laboratory for architectural experimentation.

 Kara Walker’s artwork has stirred controversy in the art world and beyond for her use of racial stereotypes and brutal images of slavery in the Antebellum South.
 How do her provocative images of the past reflect contemporary racial tensions?
 How can Walker’s work foster a more nuanced understanding of historical narrative and race in America?

-Join university colleagues for an in-gallery workshop that examines Walker’s series, Harper’s Pictorial History of the Civil War (Annotated), currently on view at the Smithsonian American Art Museum.
+Join university colleagues for an in-gallery workshop that examines Walker’s series, Harper’s Pictorial History of the Civil War (Annotated).
 We’ll discuss Walker’s work and explore several potential strategies for integrating art into the humanities classroom.

 Following the workshop, faculty are invited to attend a public lecture by Dr. Deborah Willis which examines Kara Walker’s work and the use of Civil War imagery in contemporary art.

 Location: Smithsonian American Art Museum’s MacMillan Education Center (1st floor)